Operating a bus to or from Melbourne Airport

 - Direct Buses, is only for those companies that have contracts with PTV to provide services to specific regions or routes, and are listed on our public web page.

 - Hotels and Off-airport parking, is for those services only

 - Groups and charters, is the remainder of ad-hoc services, including casual operators who pay via our online payment system

-- Crew Transport, is only for international crew transfers to and from hotels
+- Crew Transport, is only for airline crew transfers to and from hotels

 Frequently Asked Questions

 Do I require a permit to operate at Melbourne Airport?
 All operators using the Melbourne Airport forecourt for commercial purposes require a permit to operate.
-This is in the form of a casual pre-paid reciept (Details of the pre-paid system to be supplied soon), or a Licence Agreement which allows the operator to pick up commercial passengers for a reduced access fee.
+This is in the form of a casual pre-paid reciept, or a permit sticker provided with Licence Agreements which allows the operator to pick up commercial passengers for a reduced access fee.

 How much does it cost to access the forecourt?
 The attached table demonstrates the fees applicable for access of the forecourt excluding GST.
 Operators who use the Forecourt on a regular basis, e.g. daily, should consider entering into a Licence Agreement with Melbourne Airport.
 The benefits of this include cheaper pricing, designated zoned areas, and greater operational efficiencies i.e. no need to purchase a ticket each trip.